 The Mercado de San Ildefonso is also the perfect place for after-work drinks and tapas, or an evening out with friends.
 It is not only ideally located in the heart of the city but also has a parking garage and they host regular events.
 Could it get any better?
 Yes, of course!
 They are socially conscious.
 The Mercado de San Ildefonso collaborates with various NGO and hosts regular charity and solidarity evenings.
 Changing the world a “grain of sand” at a time!

 You can find them in C/ Fuencarral 57, 28004 Madrid during their opening hours (Mon-Wed: 12:00 – 00:00, Thu-Sat: 12:00 – 01:00 & Sun: 12:00 – 00:00), and online on their website and social media channels (Facebook | Twitter | Instagram | Youtube) 24/7.

-Madrid has a lot of incredibly chic markets to offer, as we’ve already seen here.
-And even though I can highly recommend these three, each neighbourhood in Madrid has its own take on the food market, so I can highly suggest that you go out explore the area where you’re staying, cos you surely will find something worth your time.
+Madrid has a lot of incredibly chic markets to offer.
+And even though I can highly recommend these three, each neighbourhood in Madrid has its own take on the food market.
+That being said, I can highly suggest that you go out to explore the area where you’re staying because you surely will find something worth your time.
 Oh and don’t forget to let me know if you find or know of one that I should add to this list!
+Stay tuned!!